 Next, I had the pleasure of visiting Dr. Andrea Benucci’s lab at RIKEN Center for Brain Science Institute.
 Dr. Benucci and O’Hara teamed up to design the Self Head-Restraining Platform, a high throughput system for mouse behavior and neurophysiology.

-Teaching mice to perform head-fixed behavioral tasks during neural recording has proven extremely laborious and time consuming, making such experiments extremely low throughput.
+Teaching mice to perform head-restrained behavioral tasks during neural recording has proven extremely laborious and time consuming, making such experiments extremely low throughput.

-According to Dr. Benucci, “As a post-doc, I spent months training individual mice to perform head-fixed behavioral tasks during two-photon imaging sessions, and thought there has to be a better way!”
+According to Dr. Benucci, “As a post-doc, I spent months training individual mice to perform head-restrained behavioral tasks during two-photon imaging sessions, and thought there has to be a better way!”

 To learn more about Dr. Benucci’s research check out his website.